Table Tennis (Ping Pong) Basics: Getting Started With Paddle Sports

 The shakehand grip is the most commonly used grip in table tennis.
 It involves holding the paddle handle as if shaking hands with it, with the thumb resting on one side and the index and middle fingers on the other side.

 The penhold grip is commonly used in Asian countries and involves holding the paddle handle with the thumb and index finger in a relaxed manner.
-The remaining fingers wrap around the back of the paddle for stability.
+The remaining fingers wrap around the back of the paddle for .

 The Seemiller grip is a unique grip named after its inventor, Dan Seemiller.
 It involves holding the paddle with the middle, ring, and little fingers on one side of the handle and the thumb and index finger on the other side.
 This grip offers good control and is ideal for players who prefer a defensive playing style.